hackforla/VRMS/CONTRIBUTING.md

 ## How to contribute

-If you are interested in joining the project, then please review our [Projects Board](https://github.com/hackforla/VRMS/projects/2) to see if anything interests you.
-If so, then please do the following.
+If you are interested in joining the project, then please review our [Prroject Wiki](https://github.com/hackforla/VRMS/wiki/Join-the-Team) and then review our [Project Board](https://github.com/hackforla/VRMS/projects/2) to see if anything interests you.

-1. Review the Hack for LA Getting Started Guide https://www.hackforla.org/getting-started.

-1. Join the VRMS weekly meetings https://www.vrms.io/.

-1. Reach out to our project leads to discuss how you would like to contribute.

 ### Committing changes overview

-1. Find a ticket in the [Prioritized Backlog](https://github.com/hackforla/VRMS/projects/2) and assign yourself to the ticket.
+1. Find a ticket in the [Prioritized Backlog](https://github.com/hackforla/VRMS/projects/2) and assign yourself to the ticket, and update its status as "In progress".

 1. Fork the repo.

-1. Make a branch off of `development`.
+1. Make a branch based on the `development` branch.

+1. Develop the task solution.

 1. Commit and push your changes to your forked repository.
+Please pull the recent changes from `vrms/development` before pushing your changes.

 1. From the `VRMS` repository, create a Pull Request from your branch into the VRMS `developnent` branch.